The best student credit cards in Canada for 2023

-Researching credit cards between classes?
-While a grade on a paper maybe its only reward, having the right credit card can mean the difference between a free tank of gas or dinner out at the end of the semester–all while you’re building a credit history.
-By the time you graduate and get that first big gig, paying off your student credit card every month could help you buy a home or card more easily.
+Researching credit cards as you plan for going back to school?
+While a student ID has its perks (like meal plans and discounts at local stores), the right student credit card can get you even better perks (like a free tank of gas or dinner out at the end of the semester)—all while you’re building a credit history.
+By the time you graduate and get your first big gig, paying off your student credit card every month could help you eventually buy a home or car more easily.
+Now’s the time to get a good card, so you can reap the rewards during the school year—when money is tight for students.
 That’s what having a history with a credit card and a good credit score can do.
 Now, let’s look at your options.

 Best student credit card for cash back

 At a glance: This credit card gives you lots of opportunity to earn cash back, especially for buying groceries, paying bills and other purchases.
 And unlike other cash back cards for students, the rates on these categories are impressive.
-Plus, you can redeem your cash back when you truly need it—yes, even before winter break holiday shopping.
+Plus, you can redeem your cash back when you truly need it—yes, even before holiday shopping on winter break.

 - Annual fee: $0

-- Welcome bonus: You can earn 5% cash back in your first three months and get a 1.99% introductory interest rate on balance transfers for nine months.
+- Welcome bonus: You can earn 5% cash back in your first 3 months.

 - It offers a healthy 3% cash back rate on groceries up to a maximum of $500 a month.
 No other no-fee cash back credit card earns this rate.